thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-04-metasploitable3-customizing-the-ubuntu-linux-version.md

 So, there are three Ubuntu Linux templates, that I refer to as: 1) Normal, 2) Pro and 3) CTF.
 The primary difference between the Normal and Pro templates is that there are no Chef recipes in the Pro template.
 I have not thoroughly tested, but it appears that no additional software or configuration (apart from installing vmtools) is performed.
 I think that since the Linux version is still under development, there is not a differentiation yet.
 When compared to the Windows Server version, the Pro template seems much more secure (from solely looking at the configuration files.)

-In this post we are going to discuss and customize the **Normal template** available in: `packer/templates/ubuntu_1404.json`.
+In this post, we are going to discuss and customize the **Normal template** available in: `packer/templates/ubuntu_1404.json`.
 Listed below is a stripped-down version of the `ubuntu_1404.json`.
 Obviously, the file format is JSON.
-There first entry is named `builders` which specify what type of virtual machine platform to target.
+The first entry is named `builders` which specify what type of virtual machine platform to target.
 In the previous post, we build a virtual machine for VirtualBox, it seems that we could instead target VMWare.
 The next entry, named `provisioners` is very interesting.
-This entry is an array of objects that defines the provisioners that will be used to install and configure software.
+This entry is an array of objects that define the provisioners that will be used to install and configure software.

 {% highlight json %}
 {